Jasmin6677/Cap1-project/README.md

 ---

-## 9. Conclusion

-The Library Management System will improve the efficiency and accuracy of library operations by automating core processes and providing reliable access to library data for all users.

----

 ## 9. Outcome of the Project
 - What students learned from this project
 - (This is recorded at the end of the project)